Child wearing a white C2C crochet heart hat with a red heart and red pom pom in a bright cozy living room with soft Valentine decor

 C2C crochet heart hat pattern details

-Here’s a quick overview of everything you need to know before you start, including materials, sizing, gauge, and helpful notes to set you up for success.
+Here’s a quick overview of the materials, sizing, gauge, and pattern notes before you begin.

 Skill level